CamTheWebGuy/PoolsOnCommand/README.md

 - [x] Add Delete/Edit Product Item(s) Functionality
 - [x] Add Delete Product Functionality
 - [ ] Double check admin restrictions for routes - (the check is implemented but I didnt add it to all the proper routes yet)
-- [ ] Implement Payment System (Likely PayPal, may include subscriptions as well)
+- [x] Implement Payment System (Stripe, doesn't include subscriptions at this time.)
 - [ ] Implement System to Track Sales Numbers
 - [ ] Add Sanitization to User Input Received